Are all white cats deaf?

-No, this is not always the case, however, a lot of white cats with blue eyes are.
+No, this is not always the case; however, a lot of white cats with blue eyes are.
 The gene responsible for the white coat is dominant symbolised with a W (for white, obviously).
-This gene masks the effect of all other colour genes, so a cat may be genetically black or red, but the white masks those colours.
+This gene masks the effect of all other colour genes so a cat may be genetically black or red, but the white masks those colours.

 As has already been noted, the gene responsible in this case is known as W, non-white is w.

-WW (homozygous) will produce a white cat
+- WW (homozygous) will produce a white cat

-Ww (heterozygous) will produce a white cat
+- Ww (heterozygous) will produce a white cat

-ww will produce a non-white cat
+- ww will produce a non-white cat

 The eyes of a white cat may be blue, non-blue (usually copper or gold) or odd (one of each).
 Blue eyed cats are more often deaf than white cats with other coloured eyes.
-This occurs during fetal development.
-After conception, the embryo splits into three primitive germ layers:
+This occurs during fetal development, after conception, the embryo splits into three primitive germ layers:

-Endoderm – The innermost layer of cells which form the respiratory tract (except nose), digestive tract, bladder, and urethra.
+- Endoderm – The innermost layer of cells which form the respiratory tract (except nose), digestive tract, bladder, and urethra.

-Mesoderm – The middle layer of cells which form the connective tissue, bone, cartilage, muscle, blood, blood vessels, kidneys, peritoneum, gonads.
+- Mesoderm – The middle layer of cells which form the connective tissue, bone, cartilage, muscle, blood, blood vessels, kidneys, peritoneum, gonads.

-Ectoderm – The outermost layer of cells which form the claws, hair, pigment cells, nervous system, eyes, and ears.
+- Ectoderm – The outermost layer of cells which form the claws, hair, pigment cells, nervous system, eyes, and ears.

 As you can see, the ectoderm forms the pigment cells and the eyes and ears.
-It seems in blue-eyed, white cats, there is a developmental fault in the ectoderm which results in deafness.
+It seems in blue-eyed, white cats; there is a developmental fault in the ectoderm which results in deafness.

-It should be noted that if a cat with odd eyes is deaf, it is always on the same side as the blue eye.
+If a cat with odd eyes is deaf, it is always on the same side as the blue eye.

-Deafness is more likely to occur in white cats with blue eyes, however, that is not guaranteed.
+Deafness is more likely to occur in white cats with blue eyes; however, that is not guaranteed.
 A survey of 185 white cats reported the following results:

-25% of white cats with yellow eyes have normal hearing.
+- 25% of white cats with yellow eyes have normal hearing.

-31% of white cats and blue eyes had normal hearing
+- 31% of white cats and blue eyes had normal hearing

-7% of white cats with yellow eyes were deaf
+- 7% of white cats with yellow eyes were deaf

-37% of white cats with blue eyes were deaf
+- 37% of white cats with blue eyes were deaf

 Are white cats albinos?